redruin1/factorio-draftsman/docs/source/concepts/environment.rst

         mods_path=..., # Mod folder path
     )

-    game_data = lua_instance.globals().data.raw
+    data_raw = lua_instance.globals().data.raw

     # Extract yo shizz
-    shizz = game_data[...]
+    shizz = data_raw[...]

 Updating the Environment with Mods
 ----------------------------------

 Because we're emulating the game's loading process directly, including mods in Draftsman is exactly as easy as it is installing mods in Factorio.
-Doing so allows us to get the same level of validation that we get on vanilla entities as with modded ones; we can tell if a AAI warehouse's inventory bar exceeds it's inventory size, or if the wire connection distance between a Space Exploration pylon is too great for Factorio to connect, or that the entity ``"ltn-train-sotp"`` does not exist (and should be ``"ltn-train-stop"`` instead).
+Doing so allows us to get the same level of validation that we get on vanilla entities as with modded ones; we can tell if a AAI warehouse's inventory bar exceeds it's inventory size, or if the wire connection distance between a Space-Exploration pylon is too great for Factorio to connect, or that the entity ``"ltn-train-sotp"`` does not exist (and should be ``"ltn-train-stop"`` instead).

 Including mods is usually a drag-and-drop operation, provided you have the mods already downloaded.
-Simply move the mods you want to install to the ``site-packages/draftsman/factorio-mods/`` folder, or point to a different ``mods_path`` using either the console utility or python script as illustrated above.
+Simply move the mods you want to install to the ``site-packages/draftsman/factorio-mods/`` folder, or point to a different ``mods_path`` using either the console utility or Python script as illustrated above.

 Draftsman's loading process was designed to perfectly match Factorio's.
 However, this implementation is most likely not perfect, and ensuring correct behavior across all mods configurations possible is difficult to anticipate.
-If you use Draftsman and come across an error that does not happen when loading the same mods with the same configuration in Factorio itself, please leave a issue `here <https://github.com/redruin1/factorio-draftsman/issues>`_ so I can track and resolve it.
+If you use Draftsman and come across an error that does not happen when loading the same mods with the same configuration in Factorio itself, please leave a issue `here <https://github.com/redruin1/factorio-draftsman/issues>`_ so it can be tracked and resolved.

 How dependent is Draftsman on it's environment?
 -----------------------------------------------

 The environment is not strictly necessary for Draftsman functionality; you can delete all pickle files in the data folder and the module will still run, though all of the features and benefits mentioned above will be absent.
-Any imported string will default to :py:class:`.Entity` instances, because there is no context to determine whether ``"some-entity"`` should be a :py:class:`.Container`, an :py:class:`.Inserter`, an :py:class:`.AgriculturalTower`, etc. However, if you're fine with these concessions, then there is nothing in Draftsman that isn't capable of coping with the lack of this contextual information, and if there is, it should be considered a bug and filed `here <https://github.com/redruin1/factorio-draftsman/issues>`_
+Any imported blueprint string will default to making each given entity generic :py:class:`.Entity` instances, because there is no context to determine whether ``"some-entity"`` should be a :py:class:`.Container`, an :py:class:`.Inserter`, an :py:class:`.AgriculturalTower`, etc. However, if you're fine with these concessions, then there is nothing in Draftsman that isn't capable of coping with the lack of this contextual information, and if there is, it should be considered a bug and filed `here <https://github.com/redruin1/factorio-draftsman/issues>`_